 With realty business in a boom, the demand for real estate lawyers is high.
-Dealings of such lawyers include, but are not limited to sale deeds, property mortgage and lease issues, property titles and property conveyance.
-You may set up your practice or work for a real estate company, either on their payroll or as a legal adviser.
+Dealings of such lawyers include, but are not limited to, sale deeds, property mortgage and lease issues, property titles and property conveyance.
+You may set up your practice or work for a real estate company, either on their payroll or as a legal advisor.

 12. Intellectual property /Patent Law

-This area of specialisation is gaining popularity more so with globalisation winds making their way through this sector.
+This area of law specialisation is gaining much popularity.
 Companies and brands are putting in their efforts to protect their products using the patent and intellectual property rights law.
 This law deals into trademarks, copyrights and more.

 1. Corporate Legal Advisor: There many organisations, enterprises and multi-national companies that hire legal advisors.
 These legal advisors work as a legal arm in a company, where they cover – clearance, compliance, merger and acquisitions, IPR, contract, corporate and many other aspects of business laws.